 UTF is Unicode Transformation Format.
 The' 8' means representing a character using 8-bit blocks.
 The number of blocks that a character needs to represent varies from 1 to 4.

 One of UTF-8's really nice features is that it is compatible with nul-terminated strings.
 When encoded, no character will have a byte nul (0).

 Unicode and the Universal Character Set (UCS) of ISO / IEC 10646 have a much wider range of characters and their various encoding forms have started to quickly replace ISO / IEC 8859 and ASCII in many situations.
 While ASCII is limited to 128 characters, Unicode and UCS support more characters through the separation of unique identification concepts (using natural numbers called code points) and encoding (up to UTF-8, UTF-16, and UTF-32-bit binary formats).

 The binary number system is useful for a number of things.
 For instance, a computer flips switches to add numbers.
 You can stimulate computer adding by adding binary numbers to the system.
 There are now two main reasons for using this computer number system.
-Firstly, it can provide a reliability safety range.
-Secondary and most importantly, it helps to minimize the necessary circuitry.
+Firstly, it can provide a reliable safety range.
+Secondly and most importantly, it helps to minimize the necessary circuitry.
 This reduces the space needed, the energy consumed, and the expenditure.

 You can encode or translate binary messages written in binary numerals.
 For example,

 (01101001)(01101100011011110111011001100101)(011110010110111101110101) is a decoded message.
 When you will copy paste these numbers in our binary translator, you will get the following English text: